nguyentp/mlexplain/README.md

 Not every model needs intepretability.
 In some low impact environment (recommend a song to listener), why do I get this recommendation is not important.
 As long as it is a good song.
 In this case, we should looking for a strong predictive model instead.

-# What makes a good Intepretability
+## What makes a good Intepretability

 - Picking 2 samples with different prediction (one with probability 0.95 and one with probability 0.15), we should be able to show different explanations for this: Compare to high score, what makes low score prediction?
 Explanation should show the contrast between 2 predictions.
 - Explanation must be short, 1 to 3 reason.
 Audience just needs several features that mostly affect predictions.
 Even if the world is complext, picking top important factors can help us simplify the explnation and make audience understand it seasier.
 - If feature is abnormal and it affects predictions, then explanation must show that feature.
 - Consistent with our prior belief.
 If we believe larger house and higher price are correlated, then explanation should reveal that.

+## Level of explanation

-# (Partial) Global Intepretability
+### 1. (Partial) Global Intepretability

 In this category of interpretability, we are interested in how part of model affect prediction.
 For example: In linear regression model, how does each weight contributes to final output?.
 In Random Forest model, how does feature $ X1 $ affect final probability?

 Techniques used in this category mainly explore the relationship between feature and prediction.
 Some popular techiniques:

-- Permutation Feature Importance: Measure the changes in error if we permuted feature's value.
+- Permutation Feature Importance: Measure the changes in scoring if we mess up feature's value.
-- Partial Dependence Plot: Show marginal effect of feature on prediction.
+- Partial Dependence Plot: Show average prediction per each feature value.

+These techniques show what is important to model and how.

-# Local Intepretability
+### 2. Local Intepretability

-In this category, we try to explain why model makes prediction on a single example.
+In this category, we try to explain: "why model predicts 0.7 on this sample?".
 For example: RandomForest gives sample X1 a probability of 73%.
 How did model come up with this number.

 Common techniques focus on explain single feature and quantify its affect to prediction.
 For example: Feature F1 add 0.15 to average prediction.

+### General flow in explain a model

+If nothing is required, we should explain model model from Global to local.

+1. First, among many features, showing what is important to model (Feature Importance).
+2. Next, pick some importance feature, showing how importance is to prediction.
+3. Finally, showing local explanation.

+## Technique deep dive

-# Permutation Feature Importance
+### Permutation Feature Importance

 There are several way to measure how importance a feature is to a model (called Feature Importance).